 There’s magic happening around every corner at the castle.
-This stunning building was erected in 1852 and is nestled in a 4-hectare park in the middle of Béarn’s rolling hills.
+Erected in 1852, this stunning building is nestled in a 4-hectare park in the middle of Béarn’s rolling hills.
 The factory – if one can even call something so beautiful a factory – is divided into three workshops.
 Each room is dedicated to a different stage of creation for a Georges lamp.
 One room plays host to fabric dyers, another to artisans chiseling brass.
 Creatives temper rattan in one corner, while others diligently mount palms in another.

 The artisans let things unfold organically, creating things that seem as if they could have existed all along.

 After Mylene hammers out the details of each new prototype, a Georges object really comes to life in the expert hands of her team of craftsmen.
 These thirty artisans set to work in the beautiful Chateau de Meritein.
 Whether they’re producing subtly scented candles, elegant stools, sweeping light fixtures or earthy linens, a thread of continuity runs through their work.
 Each piece is pure, distilled down to its most essential form, and crafted to feel as if it sprung from the earth naturally.

 They make their own magical potions, brewing flour, and natural pigments together to create the paint they’ll use to colour the cotton.
 Bordeaux, ochres, indigo and pastels are also used to hand-dye the cotton, ensuring rich yet subtle hues for all.